fralalonde/iostream/src/README.md

 ## Companion libraries

-`IoStream` is an excellent companion to [Apache Commons IO](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/index.html?org/apache/commons/io/IOUtils.html) class.
-There is little overlap between the libraries. `IoStream` helps to build the streams while `org.apache.commons.io.IOUtils` takes care of the operations, such as `copy()`.
+`IoStream` is an excellent companion to [Apache Commons IO's](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/index.html?org/apache/commons/io/IOUtils.html) `IOUtils` class.
+There is little overlap between the libraries. `IoStream` helps to build the streams while `IOUtils` takes care of the operations, such as `copy()`.

 ## Things you can do with it